aneshlya/ispc/docs/ispc.rst

 program instances, using an "implicit parallel" model, where the ``ispc`` program generally describes the behavior of a single program instance, even though a gang of them is actually executing together.
-This implicit model is the same that is used for shaders in programmable graphics pipelines, OpenCL* kernels, and CUDA*.
+This implicit model is the same as that used for shaders in programmable graphics pipelines, OpenCL* kernels, and CUDA*.
 For example, consider the following ``ispc``
 function: